ph1ll1ps/ph1ll1ps.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Andrew Phillips
+title: "Andrew Phillips"

 # Username (this should match the folder name)
 authors:
   - admin

 # Is this the primary user of the site?
 superuser: true